 Neonatal leave and pay

 Currently, parents of a baby in neonatal care must rely on their existing statutory leave entitlements to enable them to be off work while the baby is in hospital.
-The consultation asked for views on the design of this new entitlement; associated practical considerations; and the implications for employers and employees.
+The original consultation asked for views on the design of this new entitlement; associated practical considerations; and the implications for employers and employees.
 Specifically, it asked about eligibility and qualifying conditions, the length of entitlement and when the entitlement can be taken, notice and evidence requirements, and employment protections and parents’ right to return to the same job.

 - Parents of babies who are admitted into hospital as a neonate (28 days old or less) will be eligible for neonatal leave and pay if the admission lasts for a continuous period of seven days or more.